 The Parties shall use all best endeavours to ensure that they inform any relevant Party of any changes to their personal data including contact numbers.

-LIABILITY
+LIABILITY AND INDEMNITY

 The Practice shall ensure that any employee and/or agent/representative of the Practice who is involved in the delivery of the Services is fully appraised of any obligations, sanctions and/or other liabilities as set out in this Agreement, and the Contract, and shall use all best endeavours to ensure that those obligations are applied accordingly.

 Where the Commissioner considers that there has been a breach of Services delivery during the course of the delivery of the Services and either raises the issue informally or formally with the Company then, the Company shall inform the Practice and the Practice shall use all best endeavours together to remedy any breach.
 Any costs associated with any breach which covers the period to which the Services applies shall be the sole responsibility of the Practice.

+The Practice agrees to indemnify and keep indemnified the Company, against all actions, proceedings, costs, claims, demands, liabilities, losses and expenses, howsoever arising, whether directly or indirectly, in respect of the provision of the Services under this Agreement.

 GOVERNANCE